 Pro Tips

-- Make sure all of your ingredients are at room temperature – including the eggs and almond milk.
+- Please ensure all your ingredients are at room temperature - including the eggs and almond milk.

 - Grease your cake pans well and line them with parchment paper.

-- Beat the egg whites and yolks to recipe specifications.
-This cake relies on the volume from the eggs (both the whites and the yolks) to be successful.
+- Beat the egg whites and yolks to the recipe specifications.
+This cake relies on the volume of the eggs (both the whites and the yolks) to be successful.

 - Use the whisk attachment to beat the eggs and sugar, not the flat beater.